After distancing himself from hostile chant, Trump calls rally supporters ‘incredible patriots’ - The Boston Globe

 Advertisement

+‘‘She’s lucky to be where she is, let me tell you,’’ Trump said of Omar. ‘‘And the things that she has said are a disgrace to our country.’’

-Asked if he remained unhappy with the chant, Trump said, ‘‘No, you know what I’m unhappy with - the fact that a congresswoman can hate our country.
-I’m unhappy with the fact that a congresswoman can say anti-Semitic things.’’
+Asked about his unhappiness with the rally chant, Trump said: ‘‘You know what I’m unhappy with?
+I'm unhappy with the fact that a congresswoman can hate our country.
+I'm unhappy with the fact that a congresswoman can say anti-Semitic things.’’

 Trump has provided no evidence that Omar ever said she hates the United States, and earlier this week she said, ‘‘I probably love this country more than anyone that is naturally born.’’

-In tweets earlier Friday, Trump characterized media coverage of his rally in Greenville, North Carolina, as ‘‘crazed’’ and complained that media was ‘‘totally calm & accepting’’ of what he said were ‘‘vile and disgusting statements’’ made by Omar and three other minority congresswomen that he has repeatedly criticized in recent days.
+In tweets earlier Friday, Trump characterized media coverage of his rally in Greenville, N.C., as ‘‘crazed’’ and complained that media were ‘‘totally calm & accepting’’ of what he said were ‘‘vile and disgusting statements’’ made by Omar and the three other congresswomen.

 Trump also complained that the media covered the return of Omar to her home state on Thursday.
 She was greeted at the Minneapolis−St. Paul International Airport by a crowd chanting, ‘‘Welcome home, Ilhan!’’